 Most patients hospitalized with botulism are under one year of age.
 Adults may be more likely to get botulism if they have certain bowel problems.

 There is no vaccine available to protect the public against botulism.
 An experimental vaccine is sometimes used to protect lab workers and military personnel.

 You can prevent food-related botulism by using good food-handling practices, especially when canning foods at home.
 Infants under the age of 12 months should not eat honey, which can contain the bacteria.

 The respiratory failure and paralysis that occur with severe botulism may require a patient to be on a breathing machine (ventilator) for weeks or months, plus intensive medical and nursing care.
 The paralysis slowly improves.
 Botulism can be treated with an antitoxin which blocks the action of toxin circulating in the blood.
 Antitoxin for infants is available from the California Department of Public Health, and antitoxin for older children and adults is available through CDC.
 If given before paralysis is complete, antitoxin can prevent worsening and shorten recovery time.
 Physicians may try to remove contaminated food still in the gut by inducing vomiting or by using enemas.
 Wounds should be treated, usually surgically, to remove the source of the toxin-producing bacteria followed by administration of appropriate antibiotics.
 Good supportive care in a hospital is the mainstay of therapy for all forms of botulism.

-No cases of infant botulism were reported in Iowa in 2017.
+One case of infant botulism was reported in Iowa in 2021.

 For more detailed information and statistics on all notifiable diseases, please see our current annual report.